T-Mobile CEO to step down April, 2020

 ??
 I’ve got some important news!
 On May 1, I’ll be handing the magenta CEO reigns over to @SievertMike as my successor.
 This move has been under development for a long time and I couldn’t be more confident in the future of @TMobile under his leadership.— John Legere (@JohnLegere) November 18, 2019

-The company’s announcement comes amid speculation that Legere is a leading contender to become CEO of WeWork.
+The company’s announcement happened amid speculation that Legere had been a leading contender to become CEO of WeWork.
+But Legere denied this on Monday, during a conference call with analysts.

+Legere said he was never in discussions with WeWork and added that rumors about him leaving made things "awkward" since he was already in the process of hashing out a T-Mobile succession plan.

-In any case, T-Mobile says Legere will remain a board member and assist with the company’s pending acquisition of Sprint.
+T-Mobile says Legere will remain a board member and assist with the company’s pending acquisition of Sprint.

-Interestingly, Sprint has a controlling interest in WeWork, the very company Legere is rumored to possibly be moving to.

-As of now, talk of Legere’s move to WeWork is only speculation.